 - Remove your existing stem from your bicycle.
 This process can very from manufacturer, but generally this consists of removing your face plate bolts to remove your handle bar, loosening your stem clamp bolts, and removing your top cap bolt and top cap before sliding the old stem off of your fork steerer tube.

-- Clean your fork steerer tube before installing your Nora V2 or V2.5 stem to ensure that the stem has a good mating surface and to prevent creaking.
+- Clean your fork steerer tube before installing your Nora V2 or V2.5 stem to ensure that the stem has a good mating surface and is free of defects.

 SPECIAL NOTE: The NORA V2 & V2.5 Stem has a 40mm stack height.
 If your previous stem was shorter or taller, you may need to add or remove headset spacers to ensure that the Nora stem has adequate clamping surface as well as enough top cap gap to pre-load the headset.